The Thread of My Life

 My husband, Jean-Daniel Lafond and I have also established the legacy project from my mandate as Governor General, the Michaëlle Jean Foundation, entirely devoted to the most vulnerable youth in Canada, supporting projects for their own social integration through the power of the arts and culture.

-Following the choice made by the Heads of State and Government of the Organisation internationale de la Francophonie gathered at the Dakar Summit in November 2014, I have been assuming since January 2015 the highest responsibilities of La Francophonie, where I am fully dedicated to serving the ever-active French-speaking community, contributing through it to democracy, rights and freedoms, sustainable economic development for our communities, again aiming to pull all our vibrant forces together to see men and women move forward as equals, and allow youth to be involved, heard and included.
+Following the choice made by the Heads of State and Government of the Organisation internationale de la Francophonie gathered at the Dakar Summit in November 2014, I assumed from January 5, 2015, until January 3, 2019, the highest responsibilities of La Francophonie, where I was fully dedicated to serving the ever-active French-speaking community, contributing through it to democracy, rights and freedoms, sustainable economic development for our communities, again aiming to pull all our vibrant forces together to see men and women move forward as equals, and allow youth to be involved, heard and included.

 To serve, connect, and unite, such is the thread of my life.